 To obtain a CPA credential prior to 2024, a candidate needed to pass four sections of the CPA exam:

 However, starting in 2024, CPA candidates must pass three “Core” sections.
-You’ll notice that the BEC section has been removed for 2024, too.
+You’ll notice that the BEC section has been removed for 2024 and 2025, too.
 In fact, a lot of the content that was previously tested in BEC has been moved to AUD, FAR, and REG.
 (That is, the new CPA Exam still tests on the business environment and related concepts, but many of those questions appear in the other exam sections.)

 Since the Core + Discipline CPA Exam format is new, it might feel a little overwhelming to pick a CPA Discipline section.
 But don’t stress about it!
 After all, you can choose the Discipline exam that most meets your abilities and interests.